makemeasurelearn/blank-repository/STYLE-GUIDE.md

     -   The only exceptions apply to characters with special meaning in HTML (like `<` and `&`) as well as control or “invisible” characters (like no-break spaces).
     -   #### 3.1.7 Optional Tags (subjective)
     -   Omit optional tags (optional) BUT PLAY WELL WITH OTHERS.
     -   For file size optimization and scannability purposes, consider omitting optional tags.
-The [https://html.spec.whatwg.org/multipage/syntax.html#syntax-tag-omission](HTML5 specification) defines what tags can be omitted.
+The [HTML5 specification](https://html.spec.whatwg.org/multipage/syntax.html#syntax-tag-omission) defines what tags can be omitted.
     -   #### 3.1.8 `type` Attributes
     -   Do not use `type` attributes for style sheets (unless not using CSS) and scripts (unless not using JavaScript).
     -   Specifying `type` attributes in these contexts is not necessary as HTML5 implies `text/css` and `text/javascript` as defaults.